Academic & Research Units

 The Creighton University (CU)-UAA Occupational Therapy initiative admits up to 12 students each fall term to the professional entry-level occupational therapy program.
 This program includes asynchronous and synchronous teaching and learning in a unique hybrid model.
 Students have classes in both a traditional and distance format with labs being held on the campus of UAA.

-UAA/UA and the Creighton University School of Pharmacy and Health Professions (SPAHP) have entered into an affiliation agreement which reserves five seats in Creighton's entering (P1) distance education pharmacy class.
-These five seats for first-year distance students are guaranteed for UAA/UA students or Alaska residents who meet the eligibility criteria and other admission requirements for this special program.
+- UAA/UA and the Creighton University School of Pharmacy and Health Professions (SPAHP) have an agreement reserving up to five seats in Creighton's entering (P1) distance education pharmacy class for UAA/UA students or Alaska residents who meet the eligibility and admission requirements for this program.